gopar/rand-theme/README.md

  You can setup a list that you only want to choose from or create a list of themes you *never* want to use.

-- You iterate through the themes you have, in case you don't want it to be random.
+- You can iterate forwards and backwards through the themes you have, in case you don't want it to be random.

 ## How to install